Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 title:  "The best ways to follow biopharma news and learn about the industry (in my opinion)"
 ---

-# The best ways to follow biopharma news and learn about the industry (in my opinion)
 I was asked at work what sources I use to follow biopharma/medical news and learn about the industry, so I wrote up this post - hopefully it's useful for others as well!
 I don't intend this to be an exhaustive list, but rather a summary of the sources I find the most consistently valuable, having tried many through the years.
 In addition, at the bottom of this post I made some specific recommendations on where to start if you're new to the industry.

 While writing this I came across [this popular post](https://nbhorwitz.medium.com/how-to-learn-biotech-c59c6ed7a812) by Nathaniel Brooks Horwitz with the same objective, which I recommend too.
 However, I still wanted to add my thoughts because while we mostly agree my focus differs from his (I'm a life sciences consultant focused on commercialization strategy and he's a VC), and so the sources we choose to emphasize differ too.